Stabilize Your Bridge

 These bandaid solutions fail to address the inherent weakness in this architectural design.
 No matter how reinforced it is, the centralized nature of this design creates a single point of failure.
 So when an unexpected event crashes that server, and inevitably something will, it can bring your entire website down with it.

 The solution is to go serverless, by moving your website to a modern edge network.
-Rather than relying on a handful of centralized servers, an edge network is made up of thousands of small nodes operating in the boundary spaces closest to your end-users.
-These edge nodes are each configured to do their own load balancing, offering a heightened level of flexibility and connection speed to website visitors.
-More than that, edge nodes take website fault-tolerance to a new level of stability by implementing extreme redundancy measures.
+Rather than relying on a handful of centralized servers, an edge network is made up of thousands of small nodes (edge locations) operating in the boundary spaces closest to your end-users.
+These edge locations are each configured to do their own load balancing, offering a heightened level of flexibility and connection speed to website visitors.
+More than that, edge locations take website fault-tolerance to a new level of stability by implementing extreme redundancy measures.

-The Azion edge network is a top-tier interpretation of this harmless failures principle.
-We’ve built a distributed network focused on speed, security, and fault-tolerance, with points of presence throughout the United States and around the globe.
-Our edge nodes are remotely deployable, and come equipped with Azion’s Advanced Load Balancer, a load balancing tool custom built to handle traffic at the edge.
+The Azion Edge Network is a top-tier interpretation of this harmless failures principle.
+We’ve built a distributed network focused on speed, security, and fault-tolerance, with edge locations throughout the United States and around the globe.
+Our edge locations are remotely deployable, and come equipped with Azion Load Balancer, a load balancing tool custom built to handle traffic at the edge.
 The zero-touch provisioning of our edge applications ensures that your website can scale quickly and efficiently to meet growing demand.

 Putting all of your eggs in one basket by relying on centralized servers is no longer a viable way to ensure website stability.
 No fortification is impregnable, and no matter the security or fail-safes, eventually the server will go down.
 Edge networks embrace this fact and trivialize such an event by rendering any single server non-critical to the larger operation of the network.
 Whether you take advantage of Azion’s distributed, fault-tolerant capabilities, or another offering, move your website infrastructure to the edge today, to make that bridge to your customers, solid, stable, and trustworthy.